 1 ounce non-alcoholic rum

 1 ounce The Pathfinder

 ¼ ounce maple syrup

-2 full droppers All The Bitter Aromatic bitters
+2 dashes All The Bitter Aromatic bitters

 Combine all ingredients in a shaker and dry shake (without ice) for 20 seconds to create foam.